Ex-Trump lawyer Michael Cohen arrives at prison

 Published Monday, May 6, 2019 12:23AM EDT

-NEW YORK -- Michael Cohen took a last swipe at President Donald Trump as he reported to a federal prison Monday to begin a three-year prison sentence for crimes including tax evasion and campaign finance violations related to hush-money payments made to protect his former boss.
+NEW YORK -- Michael Cohen took a last swipe at President Donald Trump as he reported to federal prison Monday to start a three-year sentence for crimes including tax evasion and campaign finance violations related to hush-money payments made to protect his former boss.

+Cohen, who turned on Trump last summer after a decade as his personal lawyer, fixer and "take a bullet" loyalist, didn't mention the president by name, but he left little doubt about whom he blamed for his incarceration.

-"I hope that when I return to my family that the country will be in a place without xenophobia, injustice and lies at the helm of our country," Cohen said.
-"There still remains much to be told and I look forward to the day where I can share the truth."
+"I hope that when I rejoin my family and friends that the country will be in a place without xenophobia, injustice and lies at the helm of our country," Cohen told reporters outside his Manhattan apartment.
+"There still remains much to be told, and I look forward to the day where I can share the truth."

-Cohen, 52, arrived around 11:45 a.m. at the Otisville federal prison, which is about 70 miles (113 kilometres) northwest of New York City and has a prison camp that's become a haven for white collar criminals .

-Video from a television news helicopter showed Cohen stepping out of the SUV, pulling off his blue blazer and leaving it inside the vehicle before walking to a prison building.
-He was met by two men who appeared to be prison officials.

-A little less than two hours earlier, as he left his New York City home, Cohen had stopped to briefly read from what appeared to be a prepared statement to a crush of media outside his apartment.
-He didn't mention Trump by name, but left little doubt about who he was referring to as being "at the helm" of the U.S.

-Cohen didn't answer shouted questions, stumbling his way to a waiting Cadillac Escalade as journalists jostled around scaffolding and scuffled with his driver.
+Cohen, 52, then stumbled through a crush of media, ignoring shouted questions, and got into a waiting Cadillac Escalade, which drove him to jail 70 miles (115 kilometres) northwest of New York City.

+He got a slight jump on his prison sentence, arriving at the Federal Correctional Institution, Otisville, at around 11:45 a.m., more than two hours before a court-imposed deadline.

+Cohen -- officially Inmate No. 86067-054 -- took off the blue blazer he wore on the ride up and left it with his driver before walking into prison, where he was to be provided with a khaki uniform.

+The U.S. Bureau of Prisons confirmed Cohen was in its custody but declined to provide details of his confinement, citing privacy and security rules.

-Prison officials took extra measures to deal with the intense media interest in Cohen's arrival.
-They put concrete barriers up along the two-lane road leading to the facility and deployed cones and caution tape to keep about two dozen reporters and photographers from getting too close.
+At Otisville, officials took extra measures to deal with the intense media interest in Cohen's arrival.
+They put up concrete barriers along the two-lane road leading to the facility and deployed cones and caution tape to keep about two dozen reporters and photographers from getting too close.

+Cohen had fought to delay or reduce his sentence but failed in a last-ditch effort to convince federal prosecutors that his co-operation in various investigations related to Trump warranted leniency.

 Cohen's lawyer and spokesman, Lanny Davis, said Cohen would continue to be available to co-operate with law enforcement, though it's unclear how much his co-operation is wanted.